Amankesarwani2202/VSA-Mayur/README.md

 # VSA
-This is the Git Repository which has been created by Mayur Shah
+This is the Git Repository which has been created by Mayur.